MutantShakes/NoSQL_End_Term/readme.md

 ![Images](Pictures/mong_server_not_running_error.png)

+**Note:** Due to Hive issues as discussed by professor and TAs, and due to random errors, we had considered not to move ahead with it.
+Rest of the codes are working, and is completing the scope of the project.

 ## Demonstrating Set, Get, and Merge Functionalities

 This section showcases the functionality of the `set`, `get`, and `merge` methods implemented in `MongoSystem.java` (with similar implementations in `PigSystem.java`, and `SQLSystem.java`) using the GUI launched via `./app.sh`.

 - **Set Functionality**: The `set` method allows users to insert or update a grade for a specific student ID and course ID.
-Through the GUI, users input the student ID, course ID, and grade, which are then saved to the `student_course_grades` table in the Hive database and logged in `oplog.mongo`.
+Through the GUI, users input the student ID, course ID, and grade, which are then saved to the `student_course_grades` table in the database and logged in `oplog.mongo`.
   - **Screenshot**:
     ![Set Functionality](Pictures/mongo_set_2.png)